ENHANCE-PET/LION/README.md

 #### *Calling the `moose` Function* 🦌

 The `lion` function is versatile and accepts various input types.
-It takes four main arguments:
+It takes five main arguments:

 1. `input`: The data to process, which can be:
    - A path to an input file or directory (NIfTI, either `.nii` or `.nii.gz`).